One Pot Lasagna – Quick and Easy for Busy Weeknights

 - Add a simple salad – For a quick fix, serve it up with a mixed greens salad with balsamic vinaigrette or Italian dressing.

-- Roast some veggies – If you have more time, chop up some veggies into evenly-sized pieces, like broccoli, zucchini, and bell peppers (or whatever veggies you prefer or have on hand), season them with olive oil and Italian herbs, and roast them in the oven.
+- Roast some veggies – If you have more time, chop up some veggies into evenly-sized pieces, like broccoli, zucchini, and bell peppers (or whatever veggies you prefer or have on hand), season them with olive oil and Italian herbs, and roast them in the oven or air fryer.

 - Keep it simple and nutritious with steamed green beans, lightly seasoned or topped with slivered almonds.